To get this information in your language, call us on (03) 9462 6077 or email firstname.lastname@example.org

 Child Safety and Wellbeing Policy

-Jane Davies is Prace’s Child Safe Officer.
+Jane Davies is Prace’s Child Safety Officer.
 You can contact her on 9462 6077.

-As Victoria has introduced compulsory minimum standards that will apply to organisations that provide services for children to help protect children from all forms of abuse.
-The child safe standards form part of the Victorian Government’s response to the Betrayal of Trust Inquiry.
+Victoria has introduced compulsory minimum child safety standards that apply to organisations that provide services for children.
+The Child Safe Standards aim to help protect children from all forms of abuse; and form part of the Victorian Government’s response to the Betrayal of Trust Inquiry.

 Prace is a child safe organisation that welcomes all children, young people and their families.